-In this guide, we will have an in-depth look at the EDL Mode on Qualcomm devices and its associated importance.
-Android devices are always known to be at the pinnacle of customizations.
-These include the ability to flash custom recoveries like TWRP, flash a custom ROM or GSI images.
+This guide will have an in-depth look at the EDL Mode on Qualcomm devices and its associated importance.
+Android devices are always known to be at the pinnacle of customization.
+These include the ability to flash custom recoveries like TWRP, flash a custom ROM, or GSI images.
 Likewise, you could also gain administrative privileges in the form of the root.
-Some tech enthusiasts also make some tweaks to the boot and system partition and explore the device’s full potential.
+Some tech enthusiasts also tweak the boot and system partition and explore the device’s full potential.
 However, not everything’s as easy as it may sound.
 All these modifications bring in some associated risks as well.

 More often than not, it results in your device getting into a boot looped or soft-bricked state.
 But even then, there’s still a handy way around.
 All you have to do is boot your device to fastboot mode and flash the stock firmware onto your device.
 But you would only be able to boot your device to fastboot in the first place if it has been soft-bricked.
 The moment it ends up in hard-bricked, your device won’t even boot to Bootloader or Fastboot mode.
 And in such a state, the best use of your device is a dead paperweight (that’s why the brick name)!

 However, if your device has an underlying Qualcomm Snapdragon chipset, then there’s some good news in store.
 Every Qualcomm device comes with an EDL or Emergency Download Mode.
 Your device could then make use of EDL’s set of rules to flash the stock firmware files onto your device.
 With that said, here is every bit and piece of information regarding this EDL Mode and the need for such a mode on your Android device.

 - Booting up a Qualcomm Device to EDL Mode

 - 5 Methods To Boot EDL mode on any Qualcomm Device